-Purchasing Director: A PMGAA employee responsible for and authorized to administer day-to-day procurement activities under this Board Policy and applicable law.
+Purchasing Director: The PMGAA employee responsible for and authorized to administer day-to-day procurement activities under this Board Policy and applicable law.

-Quote: An informal purchasing process that results in obtaining pricing information from several sources, including publicly posted or advertised pricing.
+Quote: An informal purchasing process that results in obtaining pricing information from a source, including publicly posted or advertised pricing.

-Quotation: A statement of price, terms of sale, and description of goods or services offered by a vendor to a prospective purchaser.
+Quotation: A statement of price, terms of sale, and description of goods or services offered by an Offeror to a prospective purchaser.

-Responsible Bidder/Proposer: A person who is licensed (if required), who complies with all of the requirements of law, the solicitation, and proposed contract, and who possesses the experience, resources, financial and technical capacity, and everything else necessary to perform the contract.
+Responsible Offeror: A person or company who is licensed (if required), who complies with all of the requirements of law, the solicitation, and proposed contract, and who possesses the experience, resources, financial and technical capacity, and everything else necessary to perform the contract.

-Responsive Bid: A bid or proposal that fully conforms in all material respects to the IFB/RFP and all of its requirements.
+Responsive Bid/Proposal: A bid or proposal that fully conforms in all material respects to the IFB/RFP and all of its requirements.